Duncan Slater returning to the MdS to mark 10 years since amputations

 Ex RAF Sgt who became the first double-leg amputee to complete the Marathon des Sables is back for more to show others what is possible

-July 2020 will mark a decade since Duncan Slater had both legs amputated in the wake of his vehicle being blown up by an IED in Afghanistan - and in April 2020 he will be once again joining Walking With The Wounded's team of fundraisers in Morocco to prove that any obstacle can be overcome and raise funds to support those who served.
+July 2020 will be a decade since Duncan Slater had both legs amputated in the wake of his vehicle being blown up by an IED in Afghanistan - and in April 2020 he will be once again joining Walking With The Wounded's team of fundraisers in Morocco to prove that any obstacle can be overcome and raise funds to support those who served.

 "It will be 10 years since my amputation so I wanted to go and revisit the hardest thing I've done and with it the opportunity to raise the greatest amount of money," said Duncan who completed the MDS in 2017 at his second attempt.